j13343sh/Rune-Factory-Inheritance-Research/articles/Candidate-Count-Model.md

 The Candidate Count Model is an observation-based research model that explains inheritance success probability through the number of valid candidate combinations.

-Rather than describing a single inheritance mechanic, this model may provide a common conceptual framework for understanding multiple inheritance-related phenomena observed in Rune Factory equipment inheritance.
+Rather than describing a single inheritance mechanic, it provides a common observation framework for understanding multiple inheritance-related phenomena observed in Rune Factory equipment inheritance.

+The model focuses on the size of candidate sets.
+Within the broader framework of this repository, candidate sets are viewed in terms of how they are constructed, combined, and ultimately selected to produce the observed result.

+This perspective draws upon concepts from Set Theory, Combinatorics, and Probability, while remaining strictly based on gameplay observations rather than assumptions about the game's internal implementation.

-It serves as the conceptual research root for many inheritance-related studies included in this repository.
+The Candidate Count Model serves as the conceptual foundation for many inheritance-related studies included in this repository.

 ---